xp44mm/Notebook/RxJSinAction/01 Thinking reactively.md

 You learned that Promises certainly move the needle in the right direction (and RxJS integrates with Promises seamlessly if you feel the need to do so).
 But what you really need is a solution that abstracts out the notion of latency away from your code while allowing you to model your solutions using a linear sequence of steps through which data can flow over time, as shown in figure 1.8.

+```
+o == Event
+[step 1] --o--o--> [step 2] --o--> [step 3]
+            Latency           Latency
+-------- program execution ---------------->
+```

+Figure 1.8 RxJS can treat asynchronous data flows with a programming model that resembles a simple chain of sequential steps.

 In essence, you need to combine the ability to decouple functionality like event emitters with the fluent design pattern of Promises, all into a single abstraction.
 Moreover, you need to work with both synchronous and asynchronous code, handle errors, discourage side effects, and scale out from one to a deluge of events.
 This is certainly a long laundry list of things to take care of.

 As you think about this, ask yourself these questions: How can you write code as a linear sequence of steps that acts only after some event has occurred in the future?
 How do you combine it with other code that might have its own set of constraints?
 Your desire for synchronicity isn't just about convenience; it's what you're used to.
 Unfortunately, most of the common language constructs that you use in synchronous code aren't well suited for asynchronous execution.
 This lack of language support for things like async try/catch, async loops, and async conditionals means that developers must often roll their own.
 It's not surprising that in the past few years, other people have asked the same questions and come together with the community at large to address these challenges, emerging as what's known as the Reactive Extensions—we have arrived!

-```
-() == Event
-[step 1] --()()--> [step 2] --()--> [step 3]
-            Latency           Latency
--------- program execution ---------------->
-```

-Figure 1.8 RxJS can treat asynchronous data flows with a programming model that resembles a simple chain of sequential steps.

 ## 1.4 The Reactive Extensions for JavaScript